mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 tendencies, for example.
 The rules and guidelines provided in the following sections apply both to primary and interstitial schemes.

-In general, physics parameterizations in the CCPP framework are broken down into five *phases*:
+CCPP-compliant physics parameterizations are broken down into one or more of the following five *phases*:

 * The *init* phase, which performs actions needed to set up the scheme before the model integration begins.
 Examples of actions needed in this phase include the reading/computation of